Coordinator/Dept. Chair: Leah Rohlfsen

 The sociology department offers many courses appropriate for first-year students.
 The selection varies from semester to semester.
 You may take courses at either the 100 or 200 level.
 At the 100 level, you will typically find more of a “survey” approach and class size usually is 30 students.
 At the 200 level, courses are designed to explore particular social issues more specifically and in depth, and class sizes are smaller—typically 15-20 students—and may include a community-based learning (CBL) component, which involves doing community service that is connected to the learning of the course.

-Courses this fall appropriate for first-year students, subject to the availability of seats, are:
+Courses appropriate for first-year students, subject to the availability of seats, are: